boyboi86/cqrlib/README.md

 >> Either way one will always lead to another."
 >> - The cashier who initiated "Project Cauldrons"

-The code base is still messy since it is still under development stage.
-Due to lack of high frequency data samples, not all the techniques taught will be implemented.
+Disclaimer: The code base is still messy since it is still under development stage and due to lack of high frequency data samples, not all the techniques taught will be implemented.

 * Standard Data Bars
 * Imbalance Bars